-While that report focused on "iconic" sites, all kinds of historic buildings and neighborhoods, archaeological sites, tribal sites and resources, and culturally important landscapes and places throughout the country (collectively, "historic properties") are at risk from a broad range of potential climate impacts, including sea level rise; extreme weather events; increased wildfires; drought; melting permafrost and erosion; and temperature changes.
-These impacts threaten not only historic properties but also the flora and fauna associated with historically and culturally important places.
+While that report focused on "iconic" sites, all kinds of historic buildings and neighborhoods, archaeological sites, Tribal sites and resources, and culturally important landscapes (both designed and natural) throughout the country (collectively, "historic properties"), as well as associated intangible cultural heritage, are at risk from a broad range of potential climate impacts, including sea level rise; extreme weather events; increased wildfires; drought; melting permafrost and erosion; and temperature changes.
+These impacts are both direct and cumulative, and threaten not only historic properties but also the terrestrial and aquatic flora and fauna associated with historically and culturally important places.
 The loss of or damage to historic properties from such climate impacts can irrevocably change a community's sense of place and erode people's sense of personal identity and cultural stability.

-Among the historic properties affected by climate change are sacred sites, landscapes, and other properties of religious and cultural significance to Indian tribes and Native Hawaiian organizations (NHOs).
+Among the historic properties affected by climate change are sacred sites, landscapes, and other properties of religious and cultural significance to Indian Tribes and Native Hawaiian organizations (NHOs).
 These historic properties frequently are inseparable from the natural landscape and reflect a symbiotic relationship between nature and culture that is increasingly threatened by climate change.
-As described in the 2021 Status of Tribes and Climate Change Report by the Status of Tribes and Climate Change Working Group:
+As described in the 2021 Status of Tribes and Climate Change Report, authored by the Status of Tribes and Climate Change Working Group convened by the Institute for Tribal Environmental Professionals: